 How will I be taught and assessed?

 Your tutors will use a variety of teaching methods including lectures, seminars and workshops, totalling around 14 hours per week.
 As this is a Masters course there is a major element of independent learning and self-motivated reflection.
 You will be expected to engage in independent study involving directed and self-directed learning, around 44 hours per week.

 Teaching is backed up by a well-designed support system that helps ensure a successful learning journey.
 We make sure that extensive feedback, from both tutors and peers, is built into the course.

 Our assessment strategy is based on our understanding that everyone has different needs, strengths and enthusiasms.
-Assessment is based on course work and our methods will include essays, reports, group work, presentations, and the Masters dissertation or consultancy project.
+Assessment is based on coursework and an exam, and our methods will include essays, reports, group work, presentations, and the Masters dissertation or consultancy project.